Kennedy–Lunsford Farm

 Kennedy–Lunsford Farm is a historic home, farm, and national historic district located near Lexington, Rockbridge County, Virginia.
 The district encompasses six contributing buildings.
 The main house (c.
-1775) is built of stone.
+1796) is built of stone.
 Additional buildings: a large bank barn, a corn crib / machinery shed, a spring house, a chicken coop and a syrup house, all date from the early 20th century.
+Descendants and relatives interested in the history and genealogy of the Kennedy family, including connections to the Kennedy–Lunsford Farm and Kennedy-Wade Mill, can join a dedicated Facebook group to share research Rockbridge VA Kennedys.

 The main house is a two-story, three-bay, vernacular Georgian-style stone dwelling with a gable roof and interior end chimneys.
 It has a single bay, gable-roofed front porch and two-story rear frame ell.

 It was listed on the National Register of Historic Places in 1996.